A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data: Propagator perturbation theory for the forest

 The evolved state $\psi$ is obtained by computing the propagation of the field $\psi_0$ through eq.~(\ref{eq:propagation}), which mathematically corresponds to a convolution integral.
 This is numerically most conveniently carried out as a multiplication in Fourier space.
 Using the discrete Fourier transform (DFT), and exploiting circular convolution on a periodic domain, we find the full expression relating $\phi^{\rm ic}(\vec{q)}$ and $\psi$ as

 where $\vec{q}$ and $\vec{x}$ are discrete on a regular three-dimensional grid.

-By construction, this wave function encodes all the phase-space information, i.e. the full cumulant hierarchy \citep[cf.][]{2018JCAP...10..030U}.
-In our case we are interested in the normalized density $\rho := 1+\delta$, where $\delta$ is the fractional overdensity, and the peculiar momentum field $\vec{j} := (1+\delta) \vec{v}$, where $\vec{v}$ is the peculiar velocity.
+By construction, this wave function encodes all the phase-space information, that is, the full cumulant hierarchy \citep[cf.][]{2018JCAP...10..030U}.
+In our case we are interested in the normalised density $\rho := 1+\delta$, where $\delta$ is the fractional overdensity, and the peculiar momentum field $\vec{j} := (1+\delta) \vec{v}$, where $\vec{v}$ is the peculiar velocity.
 These are given in terms of the propagated wave function $\psi=\psi(\vec{x},a)$ as

-This density agrees with a smoothed version of the Zel'dovich approximation before shell-crossing, where $\hbar$ controls the smoothing \citep{Short:2006a,Short:2006b,Ulhemann19}.
+This density agrees with a smoothed version of the Zel'dovich approximation before shell-crossing, where $\hbar$ controls the smoothing \footnote{Following from Nyquist-Shannon, the smallest possible $\hbar$ fulfills the condition $|\Delta \phi|\ / \ \hbar < \pi$, where $\Delta \phi$ is the difference of the gravitational potential in neighbouring voxels.} \citep{Short:2006a,Short:2006b,Ulhemann19}.
 After shell-crossing, the Zel'dovich approximation is of course no longer valid since it does not account for secondary infall, and collapsed structures simply disperse again.
 More importantly, shell-crossing is accompanied by the formation of caustics, regions of infinite density, and multi-stream flow \citep[cf.][]{Arnold:1982,Hidding:2014}.
 While the density in the classical approach becomes infinite or multi-valued, in PPT $\rho$ remains finite and develops interference patterns in multi-stream regions, all regulated by the finite $\hbar$.